A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Introduction

 \subsection{Outline of Paper}

 The rest of this paper is organized as follows.
-Section \ref{sec:bias} outlines the setup and notation used throughout the paper.
+Section \ref{sec:bias} outlines the setup and notation, and also provides a stylized model to motivate the analysis of joint violations.
 Section \ref{sec:partialident} presents the assumptions on anticipation and violations of parallel trends, as well as the main identification results.
-Section \ref{sec:sensitivity} outlines the joint sensitivity analysis that is constructed using the bounds from Section \ref{sec:partialident}.
-Section \ref{sec:empiricalillustration} illustrates the joint sensitivity analysis using an empirical example.
+Section \ref{sec:extensions} presents extensions.
+Section \ref{sec:sensitivity} outlines the joint sensitivity analysis and the benchmarking exercise.
+Section \ref{sec:empiricalillustration} illustrates the joint sensitivity analysis in the previously mentioned empirical applications to Medicare Part D and the FSF Reform.
 Section \ref{sec:conclusion} concludes.
 Auxiliary results and proofs are found in the Appendix.